Battle of Kirkuk (2017): The battle

-The Kurdish Peshmerga ignored a deadline given by the Iraqi Government to withdraw from disputed areas by 15 October 2017.
+The Kurdish Peshmerga ignored a deadline given by the Iraqi government to withdraw from disputed areas by 15 October 2017.
 This led to the Iraqi forces and the Popular Mobilisation Force (PMF) retaking Kirkuk and its province on the same day.
 Within 15 hours, the city of Kirkuk and the nearby K-1 Air Base, along with surrounding oilfields, were retaken by Iraqi forces.
-Most Peshmerga retreated from the city immediately without resistance.
-This was possibly due to the fact that Hero and Bafel Talabani, leaders of the PUK Peshmerga, struck a deal with the Iraqis to withdraw without notifying the KDP Peshmerga.
-This, in turn, led to the collapse of Kurdish defences, and to large-scale accusations of betrayal on the part of the Talabani family by the KDP, since the day before the Battle of Kirkuk, both parties had met in Dukan and agreed to fight.
+Most Peshmerga abandoned the city without resistance.
+This, in turn, led to the collapse of Peshmerga defences, and to large-scale accusations of betrayal on the part of the Talabani family by the KDP, since the day before the Battle of Kirkuk, both parties had met in Dukan and had agreed to fight.
 On the same day, Iraqi forces advanced on and captured the city of Tuz Khurmatu in Saladin Governorate, 60 km south of Kirkuk, as well as Kifri in the Diyala Governorate.

-On 16October Iraqi forces continued to advance, seizing the Baba GurGur oil field.
+The following day, Iraqi forces continued to advance by seizing the Baba GurGur oil field.
 In Tuz Khurmatu, two people were killed in exchanges of artillery fire.
-Later in the day, the Iraqi Army announced that they had taken full control of the city as U.S.-trained counter-terrorism forces captured the provincial government headquarters.
+At the end of 16 October, the Iraqi Army announced that they had taken full control of the city as U.S.-trained counter-terrorism forces captured the provincial government headquarters.
 Afterward, celebrations could be heard from ethnic Turkmen in Kirkuk.
-PUK Peshmerga units came to an agreement with the Iraqi Government forces to withdraw from their positions in Kirkuk, but KDP affiliated Peshmerga units continued to resist the Iraqi advance, entrenching themselves in positions near the city of Dibis.
+PUK Peshmerga units came to an agreement with the Iraqi government forces to withdraw from their positions in Kirkuk, but KDP affiliated Peshmerga units continued to resist the Iraqi advance, entrenching themselves in positions near the city of Dibis.
 However, later on 16 October Kurdish units near Dibis received orders to withdraw and abandoned the city ahead of the Iraqi advance.
-The Iraqi Government claimed on 16 October that it had taken full control of the city of Kirkuk.
+The Iraqi government claimed on 16 October that it had taken full control of the city of Kirkuk.
 Kurdish reports indicated that their lines to the south of the city of Kirkuk crumbled as soon as they were engaged by Iraqi M1A1 Abrams tanks.

-On 17October Iraqi forces continued to advance, taking the Bai Hassan and Avana oil fields near Kirkuk.
+On the third day of the battle, Iraqi forces made further advances, taking the Bai Hassan and Avana oil fields near Kirkuk.
 By the end of 17 October the Iraqi government claimed to have retaken all of the oil facilities it had held prior to the ISIL advance on the area in 2014.
-On 18 October the Iraqi Government declared that they had completed its objectives in the offensive.
+On 18 October the Iraqi government declared that they had completed its objectives in the offensive.
 On 20 October, the Iraqi forces, composed of Iraqi Counter-Terrorism Service units, Federal Police and PMF, announced that after a three-hour battle they had secured the last Kurdish-controlled town of Altun Kupri in Kirkuk Governorate, which was previously under Kurdish control.
-This effectively allowed the Iraqi Government to secure control of the remainder of Kirkuk Governorate.
+This effectively allowed the Iraqi government to secure control of the remainder of Kirkuk Governorate.